Kosy-Software/kosy-debug-app/README.md

 Add a settings.json file (don't check it in! it is .gitignore so every kozy app developer can start using this code).
 Then add in the following json:

 {
-    "integration-url": <url to your integration>
+    "integration-url": "url to your integration here" }
-}

 ## to compile and run the app